KxSystems/docs/docs/cloud/azure/architecture.md

 HDB boxes are recommended to have large memories.
 User queries may require large temporal space for complex queries.
 Query execution times are often dominated by IO cost to get the raw data.
 OS-level caching stores frequently used data.
-The larger the memory the less cache miss will happen and the faster the queries will run.
+The larger the memory, the less cache miss and the faster the queries run.

 ## CPU

 The CPU load generated by the tickerplant depends on the number of publishers and their verbosity (number of updates per second) and the number of subscribers.
-Subscribers may subscribe to partial data, but any filtering applied will consume further CPU cycles.
+Subscribers may subscribe to partial data, but any filtering applied consumes further CPU cycles.

 The CPU requirement of the realtime database comes from